Structured Prompts Improve Evaluation of Language Models: Results and Discussion

 \textbf{CoT reduces sensitivity to prompt design.} We study the impact of each prompting method on the leaderboard by averaging results across LMs and benchmarks.
-Moving from HELM’s baseline to Zero-Shot Predict yields minimal improvement (64.6\% $\to$ 64.9\%).
-In contrast, introducing CoT reasoning and moving from Zero-Shot Predict to Zero-Shot CoT results in substantial gains (64.9\% $\to$ 68.5\%).
-Interestingly, moving from Zero-Shot CoT to more sophisticated optimizers, such as BFRS and MIPROv2, does not lead to a meaningful additional improvement (68.5\% $\to$ 68.6\%), indicating that once CoT is introduced, LMs become less sensitive to further optimization.
+Moving from HELM’s baseline to Zero-Shot Predict yields minimal improvement (60.5\% $\to$ 61.4\%).
+In contrast, introducing CoT reasoning and moving from Zero-Shot Predict to Zero-Shot CoT results in statistically significant gains (61.4\% $\to$ 66.2\%).
+Once CoT is introduced, moving to more sophisticated optimizers (BFRS and MIPROv2) does not lead to additional improvements (66.2\% $\to$ 66.3\%).
+While our central claims remain empirical, we provide a brief conceptual discussion in the Appendix on why CoT may reduce sensitivity to prompt design.